yadav-himanshu/Recipes-Finder/README.md

 A modern, responsive **Recipe Explorer** built with **React**, focused on clean architecture, real-world UX patterns, and production-ready frontend practices.
 Users can search recipes, filter by cuisine, add/remove favorites, and persist data across sessions.

-> 🎯 This project is designed to be **CV / portfolio ready**, demonstrating practical frontend engineering skills rather than just basic React usage.

 ---

 ## 🔗 Live Demo